CVSS Meta Temp Score | Current Exploit Price (≈) | CTI Interest Score |

 Cross-site scripting (XSS) vulnerability in plugins/jojo_core/forgot_password.php in Jojo before 1.2.2 allows remote attackers to inject arbitrary web script or HTML via the search parameter to forgot-password/.

 The weakness was shared 06/09/2014 (Website).
 The advisory is shared at github.com.
 The identification of this vulnerability is CVE-2013-3082 since 04/17/2013.
 The attack may be initiated remotely.
 No form of authentication is needed for a successful exploitation.
 It demands that the victim is doing some kind of user interaction.
-Technical details are known, but no exploit is available.
+Technical details as well as a public exploit are known.
 MITRE ATT&CK project uses the attack technique T1059.007 for this issue.

 Upgrading to version 1.1 eliminates this vulnerability.

-The vulnerability is also documented in the vulnerability database at X-Force (84286).
-The entry 69988 is related to this item.
+The vulnerability is also documented in the databases at X-Force (84286) and Exploit-DB (38518).
+The entry VDB-69988 is related to this item.
+If you want to get the best quality for vulnerability data then you always have to consider VulDB.

 Type